wilschmidtt/Video-Watcher/README.md

    - A randomly chosen part of the on-screen button to press
    - A randomly chosen number of seconds to pause after each click
    - A randomly chosen number of seconds to watch the video for during each iteration
 * All together, there are seven layers of randomness.
-Hypothetically, if there were 1,000 possible choices in each layer, then there would be 1,000^7, or 1,000,000,000,000,000,000,000 different combinations of actions that the viewBot can perform.
+Hypothetically, if there were 1,000 possible choices in each layer, then there would be 1,000^7, or 1,000,000,000,000,000,000,000 different combinations of actions that the watch bot can perform.
 This is a hypothetical scenario though; layers such as the proxy layer and the number of tabs to open are limited.
 But layers such as the button to click and what part of this button to press have thousands of different possibilities
-* The emphasis on randomness ensures that behaviors characteristic of a 'bot' aren't displayed, and no detectable pattern is left behind by the viewBot
+* The emphasis on randomness ensures that behaviors characteristic of a 'bot' aren't displayed, and no detectable pattern is left behind by the watch bot

-### Running the viewBot
+### Running the Watch Bot
-* Once you have set up the environment, navigate to the directory where you have saved the 'src' folder and run: ```$ python .\viewbot.py -h```
+* Once you have set up the environment, navigate to the directory where you have saved the 'src' folder and run: ```$ python .\watch_bot.py -h```
 * There are four commands that need to be supplied prior to running the program.
 They are as follows:
     * -s SEARCH_STRING, --search_string SEARCH_STRING
                         phrase to search on YouTube
     * -n NUM_RUNS, --num_runs NUM_RUNS
-                        number of times to run the viewBot in total
+                        number of times to run the watch in total
     * --max MAX             max amount of seconds to watch video for
     * --min MIN             min amount of seconds to watch video for
-* Example command: ```$ python .\viewBot.py -s "Best way to sleep on a flight" -n 150 --max 35 --min 5```
+* Example command: ```$ python .\watch_bot.py -s "Best way to sleep on a flight" -n 150 --max 35 --min 5```
     * -s "Best way to sleep on a flight"
        - Name of the YouTube video that will be loaded and watched by the bot
     * -n 150